fauconv/dcf/README.md

  * DCF is standalone (composer, nodejs and packages are downloaded locally in the project, no global tool needed).
 Only PHP CLI and a web server are needed.
 Environment variables are not used.
  * Stay 100% compatible Drupal, Angular, Ionic.
 (No core modifications, Drupal, Angular and Other libraries are downloaded from official sources and use latest version)
  * Provide a Drupal distribution with a maximum quality for redactor to manage content, images... (pre-configured roles and permissions for administrator redactor and anonymous user, pre-configured CKEditor, a set of mandatories modules: pathauto...)
 (Improved backoffice capability : imageMagik ...), based on [Drupal 7 custom factory](https://github.com/fauconv/ctm_drupal7)
- * DCF manage drupal multi-sites with or with apache aliases automaticaly (http://example.com/alias)
+ * DCF manage drupal multi-sites with or without apache aliases automaticaly (http://example.com/alias)